West Virginia Talk

 raise hell and put a prop under it – Said by contributor's grandmother, Wheeling, W.Va., 1950s.
 Contributed by JTF.

-rob the bees -- Harvest the honey.
+rob the bees Harvest the honey.
 This done at night because the bees were asleep and more docile.
-The men used "smokers" to further immobilize the bees.
+My father Earl Smith and the other men used "smokers" to further immobilize the bees.
 They left honey for the bees to eat over the winter and it was done at a time when there were still warm days so the bees had time to make more before bad weather.
 The honey was left on the comb and put in clean jars.

-ridden hard and put away wet -- A phrase describing somebody who looks disheveled.
-Much like a horse that was ridden hard and put in the barn without grooming and a cool-down period.
-"He looks like he was ridden hard and put away wet."
+ridden hard and put away wet A phrase describing somebody who looks disheveled.
+"He looks like he was rode hard and put away wet."
 Said by Lillian Hatcher, 70, Cool Ridge, Raleigh County, W.Va., in 1950s.
 Contributed by GK.
+Refers to neglect of the very important chore of cooling down and drying off a horse after it has been “rode hard.”
+See How to Cool Down a Horse After Hard Work.

 Top of the page